My Vinyasa Practice Online Yoga School Blog

 Heartbreak, Healing, and Cherished Takeaways

-When babies are born they are dependent on their mothers and fathers.
-Our brains are designed to imprint our mother's face as our "chosen object" of devotion and love.
-Society teaches us to place love and respect in other chosen objects.
-In faith based cultures, the...
+Early Imprints of Love and Connection When babies are born, they are dependent on their parents for care and security.
+Our brains are designed to imprint a caregiver’s face as our “chosen object” of devotion and love.
+As we grow, society teaches us to redirect that...

 Yoga Therapy: A Holistic Approach to Preventative Care